 Gradescope Instructor Information

-Instructor grading on a couch with their laptop
+Instructor grading with a laptop on their couch

 Gradescope Instructor Information

-UO is adopting Gradescope, a web platform to help instructors give better feedback and grade more efficiently!
+UO has adopted Gradescope, a web platform to help instructors give better feedback and grade more efficiently!

 What is Gradescope?